Starting the Executive MBA

 For anyone starting their Executive MBA I would recommend not to miss the introduction week as it helps in many ways including forming relationships, breaking barriers, gives you a better understanding of the University and an opportunity to meet the faculty and the alumni before the onset of the course.

-WBS also has one of a kind offering called the Create Space, a great highlight of my induction day.
+At it's Warwick campus WBS also has a one of a kind offering called the Create Space, a great highlight of my induction day.
 I enjoyed my first session there and look forward to the creative ways of developing my soft skills.
 To give you more insight, the Create Space is an open plan room and the fun part is that no one is allowed to wear shoes in the room, which is almost symbolic to you leaving all your inhibitions at the door.
 This structure of the session is based on the ethos of theatre workshop practices and the learning is very much practical and situational experience.

 This varied way of learning is what makes learning and going back to WBS so much fun."